 In all honesty, I have never tried a luxury face powder that rivals their most affordable counterparts.
 This one from Boots' own beauty brand, Natural Collection, is as cheap as they come and gets the job done.
 It soaks up oil in places that you don't want to look shiny and sets your other makeup products in place.
 Impressively, it's also enriched with chamomile to soothe and protect skin at the same time.

 I'm lucky enough in my job to be sent lots of new beauty products to try each week.
 But there's something to be said for the buzz that I still get when I discover a cool new beauty product for myself.
-One such product comes in the form of this K-beauty hair wrap, which I spotted in my local Boots a few weeks ago.
+One such product comes in the form of this K-beauty hair wrap, which I spotted in my local Boots.
 You use it as a sheet mask for your hair by washing it and then wrapping this over your head.
 Then, you let all of the pampering ingredients get to work on your strands before rinsing it out.
 Truly innovative.

 Another of Boots' own beauty lines, Botanics has an amazing collection of skincare products with high-quality ingredients and natural formulations.
 This cleansing balm smells like a fancy spa and is rich in shea butter and beeswax to really melt away all traces of makeup and grime from the day.
 It also includes a cloth to use with it for less than a tenner which I think is pretty amazing.

 Taking inspiration from spa treatments, this body scrub is what I reach for when I need some proper exfoliation.
 It contains wonderfully gritty sea salt to slough away dead skin cells but leaves behind a lovely nourishing oil that adds plenty of glow to your skin.